 Writing web content isn’t as easy as some might think.
 Well, writing decent web content that folks actually want to read isn’t.
-Whether you’re someone who doesn’t mind opening a new Word document from time to time or a person who would sooner pull out their own toe nails than sit down and write, writing decent content calls for a particular set of skills.
+Whether you’re someone who doesn’t mind opening a new Word document from time to time or a person who would sooner pull out their toenails than sit down and write, writing strong content calls for a particular set of skills.

 Having a good grasp of basic spelling, punctuation and grammar is not enough.
-Web content that connects to your reader and has the desired effect — whether that’s building trust, gaining subscribers or bagging a sale — has to be well written and optimised for the search engines.
+Web content that connects to your reader and has the desired effect — whether that’s building trust, gaining subscribers or bagging a sale — has to be engaging and optimised for the search engines.

 Here are a few easy tips to help you improve your content writing:

 Don’t be scared of using sentence fragments – you’re not writing a high school essay.
 Phew.
 Imagine you’re talking to just one person (preferably your ideal customer!) and write in the way you might speak to them.
 Lose the boring corporate-speak.
 Life’s too short for formal, jargon-filled communications (and toe-curling words such as ‘solution’ and ‘methodology’ while we’re on the subject!).
 Instead, write in a natural, conversational way to make a connection.

 Keep your reader engaged by using a variety of sentence lengths throughout your web content.
 Do this and give your piece some cadence and flow.
 Use long, complex sentences to add depth and to draw your reader in.
 Add a short sentence for impact.
 Pay attention to how the punctuation you use creates stress patterns in your writing, creating light and shade.
 The highs and lows of music.
 Use a range of different sentences and add some rhythm to your writing.

 Write with your ear

 Listen to the sounds your words make.
 Hear your writing.
 Don’t be afraid to swap words and move paragraphs, so they sound better.
 Make your copy easy on the ear.
 Listen to your arrangement.